-Completed in 1887, the Romanesque Revival building was named a National Historic Site in 1983.
-From 1965 until 2009, it served as the Town Hall.
+Finished in 1887, this Romanesque Revival edifice was designated a National Historic Site in 1983.
+From 1965 to 2009, it functioned as the Town Hall.

-In February 2016, town council voted to demolish the former post office.
-This followed an engineering report that pegged the cost of repairs at $1.6 million, a figure disputed by local heritage groups.
-Following public outcry, and potential interest from an unnamed developer, demolition was put on hold.
+In February 2016, the town council voted to demolish the former post office following an engineering report estimating repair costs at $1.6 million—a figure contested by local heritage organizations.
+However, after public uproar and potential interest from an undisclosed developer, the demolition was postponed.

-The St. Stephen Post Office was listed in the 2016 Top 10 Endangered Places List.
-Later that year, St. Stephen council approved repurposing the old town hall and restoration work began in spring of 2017.
+The St. Stephen Post Office was featured in the 2016 Top 10 Endangered Places List.
+Later that year, the St. Stephen council approved repurposing the old town hall, and restoration efforts commenced in spring 2017.

-“Our efforts to save the St. Stephen Post Office from demolition were greatly helped when the National Trust for Canada included the building on the 2016 Top 10 Endangered Places List,” said Margaret Williamson, Co-Director of The River Arts Resource Council.
-“It brought media attention to the issue and I believe that influenced our Mayor and Town Council to abandon any idea of demolishing our precious National Historic Site.”
+Margaret Williamson, Co-Director of The River Arts Resource Council, stated, “Our attempts to save the St. Stephen Post Office from demolition were significantly aided when the National Trust for Canada included the building in the 2016 Top 10 Endangered Places List.
+The media coverage that followed influenced our Mayor and Town Council to abandon any plans of demolishing our invaluable National Historic Site.”

 This post has already been read 1379 times!